ivangfr/springboot-ldap-testcontainers/README.md

 ### Import users running a script

-- In a terminal, make use you are in `springboot-ldap-testcontainers` root folder
+- In a terminal, make use you are in the `springboot-ldap-testcontainers` root folder

 - Run the following script
   ```